awslabs/gluonts/docs/examples/extended_forecasting_tutorial/extended_tutorial.md

 ## 2.1 Define a transformation

-The job of a `Transformation` is to get an iterable collection of entries of a dataset and transform it to another iterable collection that contains possibly more fields useful for our forecasting application.
+The primary use case for a `Transformation` is for feature processing, e.g., adding a holiday feature and for defining the way the dataset will be split into appropriate windows during training and inference.

-The transformation is done by defining a set of "actions" to the raw dataset depending on what is usefiul to our model.
+In general, it gets an iterable collection of entries of a dataset and transform it to another iterable collection that can possibly contain more fields.
+The transformation is done by defining a set of "actions" to the raw dataset depending on what is useful to our model.
 This actions usually create some additional features or transform an existing feature.
 As an example, in the following we add the following transformations:

 - `AddObservedValuesIndicator`: Creates the `observed_values` field in the dataset, i.e., adds a feature that equals to 1 if the value is observed and 0 if the value is missing
 - `AddAgeFeature`: Creates the `feat_dynamic_age` field in the dataset, i.e., adds a feature that its value is small for distant past timestamps and it monotonically increases the more we approach the current timestamp

 The `Transformation` may not define an additional field in the dataset.
 However, it **always** needs to define how the datasets are going to be split in example windows during training and testing.
 This is done with the `InstanceSplitter` that is configured as follows (skipping the obvious fields):

 - `is_pad_field`: indicator if the time series is padded (if the length is not enough)
 - `train_sampler`: defines how the training windows are cut/sampled
 - `time_series_fields`: contains the time dependent features that need to be split in the same manner as the target